-Application Instructions: Please submit a cover letter describing your qualifications and interest in the position, a research statement, a teaching statement, and a CV that includes contact information for at least three references to email@example.com.
+Interested applications: Please submit a cover letter describing your qualifications and interest in the position, a research statement, a teaching statement (optional), and a CV that includes contact information for at least three references to firstname.lastname@example.org.
 Review of applications will begin immediately and will continue until the positions are filled.
 In your cover letter, please include a diversity statement that describes efforts to encourage equity, diversity, and inclusion (past, present, and/or anticipated future) in research, mentoring, teaching, and community outreach.

 If you are interested in a staff biostatistician position, please click either link below to apply.
-If you have any other questions, please contact Amy Perkins (firstname.lastname@example.org) and Meng Xu (email@example.com) or apply directly by clicking either link below:
+If you have any other questions, please contact Amy Perkins (email@example.com) and Meng Xu (firstname.lastname@example.org).

 Biostatistics Postdoctoral Fellow Positions:

-If you are interested in a postdoctoral fellow position, please contact Jill Shell (firstname.lastname@example.org) and provide a copy of your CV.
+If you are interested in a postdoctoral fellow position, please contact Robbie Luckett at email@example.com and provide a copy of your CV.

 *Vanderbilt University Medical Center is committed to the principles of equal opportunity and affirmative action.